DRSM: De-Randomized Smoothing on Malware Classifier Providing Certified Robustness: Related Work

 \section{Related Work}

-\textbf{Malware classification.} There have been several studies of how malware executables can be classified using machine learning.
-As early as 2001 \cite{924286} proposed a data mining technique for malware detection using three different types of static features. \cite{MalwareImages} demonstrated malware family classification technique using the conversion of binary file to an image.
-Subsequently, CNN-based techniques for malware detection became popular among security researchers \cite{kalash2018malware} \cite{yan2018detecting}.
-Eventually, \cite{raff2018malware} proposed a static classifier, named MalConv, that takes raw byte sequence and detects malware using a convolution neural network.
-This model is considered as one of the state-of-the-art model and hence we used this as our base model.
+\textbf{ML in Static Malware Detection.} There have been several studies of how malware executables can be classified using machine learning.
+As early as 2001 \citet{924286} proposed a data mining technique for malware detection using three different types of static features.
+Pioneered by \citet{MalwareImages}, CNN-based techniques for malware detection became popular among security researchers \citep{kalash2018malware, yan2018detecting}.
+Eventually, \citet{raff2018malware} proposed a static classifier, named MalConv, that takes raw byte sequences and detects malware using a convolution neural network.
+Surprisingly, MalConv is still considered a state-of-the-art for detection with raw byte inputs, potentially attributing to the issue of limited accessibility to benign executables, which we will discuss later in this section.
+We will use it as base classifiers in this work.

-\textbf{Evasion Techniques.} Other studies seek to showcase evasion techniques present in the MalConv classifier, such as \cite{8553214} into the utilization of a gradient descent attack on the MalConv model.
-The paper seeks to add small noise at the end of malware binaries to change the model prediction.
-Though Kolosnjaji reported success in evasion with modifying as little as 1\% of the original input bytes, the strategy was computationally heavy.
-It was improved by \cite{kreuk2018deceiving} where they implemented the fast gradient sign method (FGSM), taken from \cite{goodfellow2014explaining}.
-This work was more improved by taking the vulnerabilities of the model by \cite{suciu2019exploring}.

-Though input-specific patch attack for malware has been heavily explored, universal patch attack is still unexplored.
-Recently, \cite{labaca2021realizable} proposed a universal adversarial patch (UAP) attack on malware but their work was on feature-space.
-When they applied tranformation of UAP from feature-space to problem space, they found it less effective for windows malware binaries.
-In our paper, we address these limitations of existing attack by applying UAP attack on byte-level for windows malware.

-\textbf{De-randomized Smoothing.} The computer vision world has had their own problems and solutions to adversarial classification evasion of image based classifiers.
-Certified robustness against adversarial attacks for image classification was introduced by \cite{levine2020randomized} \cite{levine2020robustness}.
-Recently, \cite{dosovitskiy2020image} improved this defense strategy by using a vision transformer.
-Though these defense approaches are being heavily used in image classification based models, it is still untouched by the security community.
-We leveraged the concept of derandomized smoothing by band ablation and adapted this to our MalConv model.
-To our knowledge, we are the first to use such defense strategy in malware classification.